|

 gatropods have a head with a pair of tentacles.
 An eye is usually

 located at the base of each tentacle.
-Some slugs, however, have eyes
+Some slugs and even snails, however, have eyes

 on the ends of long stalks.